rohituteja/naviFyTools/README.md

 python portGenres.py /path/to/your/music --dry-run
 ```
 - Omit `--dry-run` to actually write changes.
-- This script is meant to run on your music files and edit the genre tags for them, grabbing the information from MusicBrainz and defaulting to whatever you have in the file already as a fallback.
-The DJ script was optimized based on the genre variety that is provided by this script, however it should work regardless so don't feel the need to update your metadata unnecessarily.
-The way the DJ script filters songs will be impacted by the diversity of the genres you tagged your music with, feel free to share your experiences with how it works!
+- This script runs against your music files and updates the `GENRE` tag using MusicBrainz artist/album tags.
+It falls back to your existing tag if MB returns nothing.
+The DJ script benefits from richer and more granular genres, but it will work with your existing metadata too.

 ---